We live in a food paradise and one in three Singaporeans eat out more than they do at home.

 While we all know it’s healthiest to cook our own meals, our hectic work lifestyle makes eating out the more convenient option.
 But does that mean those with diabetes who eat out are doomed to inevitably high blood sugars or stuck with yong tau foo and salad for the rest of their lives?

 Not necessarily!
-Let's look at a whole range of yummy and healthy diabetes friendly local foods to prove it's not mission impossible.
+Let’s look at a whole range of yummy and healthy diabetes friendly local foods to prove it’s not mission impossible.
 More ideas can be found on the blog post here.
+The main thing is to reduce the carbohydrate content, focus on plenty of fresh vegetables and lean protein, and choose the higher fibre (lower Glycemic Index) foods.

 1. Peanut butter toast with poached eggs